Warning: this is mega word nerd stuff folks.

 It’s often mistaken for being the same as starting a sentence with an active verb (those words that encourage us to take action).

-But active voice actually has to do with the order of a sentence and the players therein.
+But active voice actually has to do with the order of a sentence.

 (Hey!
 You there!
 Don’t fall asleep on me now.
 Stay with me, I promise it’ll be worth it.)